iaeiou/blue-plankton-2/content/posts/wild-boar.md

   hour away.
 layout: post
 ---
-On Christmas Eve wild boar were spotted running in the ravine out back.
+On Christmas Eve wild boar were spotted running in the stream-cut ravine out back.
 Three men from a local excavating business spied them.
 They were excited about their discovery.

 I hadn't realized that there are wild boar in New Hampshire.
 The sighting made me curious to learn more.